open/close all folders

 - The Lord Peter Wimsey Mysteries by Dorothy L. Sayers.

 - Various books by Evelyn Waugh, most notably Vile Bodies and Brideshead Revisited, though the latter averts this by telling the story through characters during the war reminiscing about the life they've lost.

-- P. G. Wodehouse's Jeeves and Wooster stories are often remembered as this, but in fact they do have occasional references that establish the passing of time (there's a past-tense mention of World War II in at least one of the later ones, and so on).
+- P. G. Wodehouse's Jeeves and Wooster stories are often remembered as this, but in fact they do have occasional references that establish the passing of time (there's a past-tense mention of World War II in at least Ring for Jeeves - which is a bit of Oddball in the Series - and short story Bingo Bans the Bomb is set in context of nuclear disarmement protests).
 The TV series is definitely and deliberately set in Christie Time, though.

 - Jean Ray's Harry Dickson novels.